mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 This has yet to be clearly explained theoretically.
 In terms of the measured lateral acceleration data, the numbers are not bad.
 However, the driver is left with a lingering, unsteady feeling.
 This is not unique to the Skyline 2000GT, but it is regrettable that, despite having excellent power performance and acceleration, this aspect is still lagging behind.
 If this problem could be corrected and resolved, it could become a truly superb GT.
 We would like to see this become a major goal for Japan’s automotive industry in the future.

 As for steering, the car was equipped with the optional wood-rimmed steering wheel.
-In terms of how it feels, it has the same crisp feeling common to Nissan cars.
+In terms of feeling, it has the same crisp feel common to Nissan cars.
 This trait is often described as a "dry" (as opposed to "soggy") steering feel.
 This is a matter of personal preference, so it’s hard to judge absolutely, but for a sporty car, we would definitely recommend this dry type.
 All of the testers responded positively to this steering feel.

 Of the transmission, the group said, “It’s a good transmission that matches the car perfectly.”
 Also: “It fully brings out the virtues of the Warner-type unit.
 The gear ratios, shift feel, stroke, and weight of the lever are all perfect.”
 Some even went so far as to ask why the shift feel differs so much from that of the Fairlady Z, since both are Nissans.